ta-hughes/oregoninvasiveshotline/README.md

 Because cron jobs tend to get abandoned around here, the Elasticsearch index is rebuilt early in the morning via a daily task runner process.

-# Migrating from the old site

-A migration script does all the work for you:

-    inv copy_records
-    inv copy_images